ucare-technologies/ucarehq/src/pages/post/tip-how-to-insert-emoji-in-bulk-sms-%f0%9f%a5%b4/index.md

 ---
-title: TIP: How to insert emoji in bulk SMS 🥴
+title: How to insert emoji in bulk SMS 🥴
 author: des
 type: post
 date: 2019-05-03T07:09:19.000Z